DanielJonesEB/engineerbetter.com/_posts/2017-05-03-introducing-concourse-up.markdown

 <img alt="Concourse-Up Screenshot" src="http://i.imgur.com/gZPuUW5.png" class="image fit">

-Head off for lunch, and under 40 minutes later you will have a fully functioning Concourse.
+Go fetch yourself a coffee, and about 12 minutes later you will have a fully functioning Concourse.
 You'll have a BOSH director looking after Concourse VMs in a private network and repairing them if anything goes wrong; a load balancer with a self-signed or user-provided TLS certificate; sensible security groups, and a custom domain if you wish.

 Concourse-Up also allows you to scale your worker nodes either horizontally or vertically; just run `concourse-up deploy` using the `--workers` and `--worker-size` options.